 - Speak with current students about the uSask experience

 Students will learn about uSask's programs, admission requirements, student experience, campus and facilities.
 It is an opportunity to experience the culture and lively atmosphere of uSask while classes are in session.
-Each student will choose three different sessions to attend.
-Please note the time slot for the sessions you are interested in (session time slot one, two, or three).
-You will need this information when registering.
-We recommend that students register early to get the sessions they are interested in.
-See the list below for the sessions we are offering in 2018.
+Below is the list of student sessions we offered in 2018.

 Aboriginal Student Achievement Program (ASAP) Pathways – Learning Together

 Find your path in university!
 Build your confidence, knowledge, and skills, while connecting with other Indigenous students with similar academic goals.
 Join a cohort of 30 students and receive guidance and mentorship from upper-year Indigenous peer mentors throughout the year.
 Learn with instructors who are committed to collaborative and creative teaching, and work closely with Aboriginal Student Advisors who connect with students through a holistic lens: mentally, spiritually, physically, and emotionally.
 We are here to help you achieve your academic and lifelong learning goals!
 Offered in session time slots one and two.

 Aboriginal Students’ Centre